muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 ..
 Jennifer asks for an x-ref to more information.
 Pending some work with Victor to figure out the update schedule for Insights.

-* All users who are enrolled in a course are included in the computations.
+* All users who are enrolled in a course are included in the computations for that course.
 This means that in addition to students, all staff members and beta testers with privileged roles in the course are included.

 * Metrics for enrollment and engagement do not rely on account activation.
 A user who registers an account and enrolls in a course, but does not activate